Hepatitis C: History

-Because of the unique molecular "isolation" of the Hepatitis C virus, although Houghton and Kuo's team at Chiron had discovered strong biochemical markers for the virus and the test proved effective at reducing cases of post-transfusion hepatitis, the existence of a Hepatitis C virus was essentially inferred.
-In 1992, the San Francisco Chronicle reported the virus had never been observed under an electron microscope.
-In 1997, the American FDA approved the first Hepatitis C drug on the basis of a Surrogate Marker called "Sustained Virological Response."
+Because of the unique molecular "isolation" of the hepatitis C virus, although Houghton and Kuo's team at Chiron had discovered strong biochemical markers for the virus and the test proved effective at reducing cases of post-transfusion hepatitis, the existence of a hepatitis C virus was essentially inferred.
+In 1992, the San Francisco Chronicle reported that the virus had never been observed under an electron microscope.
+In 1997, the American FDA approved the first hepatitis C drug based on a surrogate marker called "Sustained Virological Response."
 In response, the pharmaceutical industry established a nationwide network of "Astro-Turf" patient advocacy groups to raise awareness (and fear) of the disease.

+In 2001 Muhamad Aly Rifai demonstrated the first evidence indicating a significant association between hepatitis C and psychiatric disorders (psychotic, affective, anxiety and substance use disorders) In 2002, the United States Department of Veterans Affairs commissioned a larger study to replicate these findings and confirmed the significant association between hepatitis C and psychiatric disorders.
+Muhamad Aly Rifai advocates for screening patients with psychiatric disorders for hepatitis C.

 Hepatitis C was finally "discovered" in 2005 when a Japanese team was able to propagate a molecular clone in a cell culture called Huh7.
 This discovery enabled proper characterization of the viral particle and rapid research into the development of protease inhibitors replacing early interferon treatments.
-The first of these, Sovaldi, was approved on December 6, 2013.
+The first of these, sofosbuvir, was approved on December 6, 2013.
 These drugs are marketed as "cures;" however, because they were approved on the basis of surrogate markers and not clinical endpoints such as prolonging life or improving liver health, many experts question their value.

-After blood screening began, a notable Hepatitis C prevalence was discovered in Egypt, which claimed six million individuals were infected by unsterile needles in a late 1970's mass chemotherapy campaign to eliminate snail fever.
+After blood screening began, a notable hepatitis C prevalence was discovered in Egypt, which claimed six million individuals were infected by unsterile needles in a late 1970s mass chemotherapy campaign to eliminate schistosomiasis (snail fever).

 On October 5, 2020, Houghton and Alter, together with Charles M. Rice, were awarded the Nobel Prize in Physiology or Medicine for their work.